Themen:

 - band's name

-- responding musicians and their instruments - these must be named individually in advance of their respective answers
+- answering musicians with their instruments - these are to be named individually before their respective answers.

-(If all answers are representative for the whole band, this should be noted accordingly.)
+(If all answers are representative for the whole band, this has to be noted accordingly.)

-• Since some webzines take over the content of interview documents 1: 1 by means of copy & paste, it should be noted, in which two lines the beginning and the end are of what should appear in the published interview.
+• Since some webzines copy the content of interview documents 1:1 by means of copy & paste, a note should be inserted in each case, in which two lines are the beginning and the end of what should appear in the published interview.

-"NAME OF BAND / interview answers by NAME OF MUSICIAN / NAME OF MAGAZINE / YEAR (f.e.
-2020)"
+"NAME OF BAND / interview answers by NAME OF MUSICIAN / NAME OF MEDIA / YEAR (f.e.
+2025)"

 • Interviews for print media:

-several additional, printable band photos in high resolution are needed as download link.
+for this purpose, several additional high-resolution, printable band photos are required as a download link.

 + + +

-5. Radio ID Jingle (Radio Station Identification Jingle)
+5. Radio ID or artist jingle (Radio Station Identification Jingle)

-Radio ID jingles are briefly and repeated clips in the program for the clearly identification of a station.
+Radio ID jingles are brief and repeated interludes in the program for the unique identification of a station.

 Since the visual characteristic is missing in radio broadcasting, jingles contain certain noises, music, sounds or spoken material.

-The artist records his or her personal contribution to the Radio ID Artist Jingle in digital form and then sends the spoken word as a zip file via e-mail to METALMESSAGE for forwarding or directly to the responsible radio presenter, who then embeds it accordingly in his or her recognition ID for the radio show.
+In the course of this, the artist records his personal contribution to the Radio ID Artist Jingle in digital form and subsequently sends it as a zip file via wetransfer.com to Metal Message ᴳᴸᴼᴮᴬᴸ for forwarding or directly to the responsible radio presenter, who then embeds it accordingly in his recognition ID for the radio broadcast.
+As such features are often presented simultaneously with the programme on the radio stations' social networks in order to increase attention, artist jingles as video contributions have become very popular.

 +++